| Happy Hogan | |

 Created by writersStan Lee andRobert Bernstein and artistDon Heck, Happy Hogan first appeared inTales of Suspense #45 (Sept.
 1963).[1]

-A former boxer with a history of losing fights, Hogan is hired byTony Stark as hischauffeur andpersonal assistant after Happy saves Tony's life.
-While hospitalized after being beaten up by a supervillain called theUnicorn, he had anallergic reaction toflowers.[2]
-Happy learns that Tony is Iron Man.[3]
+A former boxer with a history of losing fights, Hogan is hired byTony Stark as hischauffeur andpersonal assistant after saving his life.
+Hogan later learns Stark's secret identity as Iron Man.[2]

 Iron Man leads the Freak back to his laboratory, but runs out of power and collapses.
 The Freak encountersPepper Potts, who faints at the sight of him, and he carries her away.
 The police fire on him, causing him to drop Pepper.
 Iron Man saves Pepper, and leads the Freak to his lab again.
-He is restored to his normal self inTales of Suspense #76 (April 1966) when Iron Man exposes him to the Enervator once again, though he is afflicted with temporaryamnesia that lasts untilTales of Suspense #83 (November 1966).[5]
+He is restored to his normal self when Iron Man exposes him to the Enervator once again, though he is afflicted with temporaryamnesia.[4][5]

 After experiencing amoral inversion, Tony is confronted by a new,teenage version ofAbomination when he relocates to San Francisco.
-While talking with Teen Abomination, Tony learns that he is Jamie Carlson, the son of former Stark Industries employee Katrina Carlson who was exposed to gamma radiation during an accident at the company when Tony was busy fighting a wizard from another dimension during an earlier time.
-Initially planning to analyze and use Teen Abomination's powers for himself, Tony changes his mind when the analysis of the boy's DNA reveals that Happy Hogan was his father, leaving Tony resolving to heal the boy as Happy was one of the few people he ever respected.[13]
+While talking with Teen Abomination, Tony learns that he is Jamie Carlson, the son of former Stark Industries employee Katrina Carlson who was exposed to gamma radiation during an accident at the company.
+Initially planning to analyze and use Teen Abomination's powers for himself, Tony changes his mind when the analysis of the boy's DNA reveals that Happy Hogan was his father, leaving Tony resolving to heal the boy as Happy was one of the few people he ever respected.[10]

 Happy Hogan has skills in unarmed combat, especiallyboxing.

-As the Freak, Happy possesses unnatural strength, surpassing this by a hundred.
-His skin is so tough that almost nothing can hurt him.[15]
+As the Freak, Happy possesses immense strength and durability.[12]
 Freak has the ability to absorb cobalt energy and increase his power.
 In this form, he could discharge it from his hands into blasts.
-He can also release lethal radioactive levels to createnuclear explosions.[16]
+He can also release lethal radioactive levels to createnuclear explosions.[13]

 Happy Hogan, based on the MCU incarnation, appears as an unlockable playable character inLego Marvel's Avengers, voiced byChris Cox.[18]